 Andy Yap is an Assistant Professor of Organisational Behaviour at INSEAD.
-Professor Yap holds a PhD in Management from Columbia Business School, and a BSSc with Honours in Psychology from the National University of Singapore.
-Before joining INSEAD, Professor Yap taught at the Sloan School of Management, Massachusetts Institute of Technology.
+Professor Yap holds a PhD and MPhil in Management from Columbia Business School, and a BSSc with Honours in Psychology from the National University of Singapore.
+Before joining INSEAD, Professor Yap was a faculty at the Sloan School of Management, Massachusetts Institute of Technology.

-Professor Yap studies Power, Status and Hierarchy in organizations.
-Specifically, his research focuses on three overarching areas: (1) Signals of status and its consequences, (2) The impact of hierarchy on person perception, and (3) How dimensions of social hierarchy affect positive organisational outcomes (e.g. prosocial behaviour, subjective well-being, stress, and career decisions).
+Professor Yap is a social and organizational psychologist.
+His research program focuses on three overarching areas: (1) Signals of social status and its consequences, (2) The impact of hierarchy on person perception, and (3) How dimensions of social hierarchy affect important organisational outcomes (e.g. prosocial behaviour, subjective well-being, stress, organisational commitment and career decisions).
 Professor Yap’s work has important implications for how organisations can be structured to promote a workforce that is productive, motivated, and socially responsible.

 - JOURNAL ARTICLES - The Ergonomics of Dishonesty The Effect of Incidental Posture on Stealing, Cheating, and Traffic Violations - Psychological Science